Skip navigation (Press enter)

 Unlike other shooters, not every map is always available in the Competitive playlists.
 Instead, Riot selects a handful to include in the map pool and leaves a few out.
 With this system, developers can work on inactive maps, whether to fix an issue, add new stuff, or modify their layout.

-We have gathered all the information you need to know about the current map pool in case you don't know what maps are on the game.
+We have gathered all the information you need to know about the current map pool in case you don't know what maps are in the game.

 Valorant map pool

 The game features two separate map pools, one for Competitive, Deathmatch, and Premier queues, and another for the remaining game modes.
-Here is how the map pools are organized after update 9.08:
+Here is how the map pools are organized after patch 10.07:

 Unrated, Swift Play, Spike Rush, and Escalation map pool